rivue/Gamified-Study-Tool/README.md

                 5) fix scroll buttons overlapping units --> and make scroll buttons the right height no matter the size of the screen
                 6) make side menu work on contact page
                 7) add logic for multiple flame emojis w/ streaks of 1, 5, 10, 25, 50, 100
+                    - then make sure top bar refreshes when api/library/end is called or whatever to make sure streak resets
+                8) make sure only owner of the library can have access to the settings of the library
+                9) increase size of "send verify link" button and when the mouse hovers over it make it look like a pointer or whatever it usually looks like
+                10) fix weird verify thing - success is giving erro rmessage
+                        - fix the KeyError: 'User' object has no attribute 'libraries'

                 - third idea) for course owner, add an "edit" button and "delete / trash can" button when you hover over the course or click it or something, maybe add an "edit mode" in the main bar thing I'm going to add?
             - ⭐️ Add ability to add a unit (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks)